f5devcentral/xcmcndemoguide/README.rst

 Each of the modules in this guide addresses a specific use-case with a help of included Terraform scripts.
 With Terraform scripts you can simplify the deployment of a sample app components in multiple cloud environments,

-The included link to a utility service provides some helpful tools to assist with both configuration and testing of the environments:

-- Generate a domain and configure DNS records for it based on XC CNAME and other specific parameters;

 Public Cloud (multi-cloud), Modules & Scripts
 ##############################################